panoply/vscode-liquid/README.md

 # Syntax Support

-Liquid syntax highlighting support with HTML, JSON and Markdown languages are applied using vscode's injection grammar feature.
-IntelliSense capabilities like code completions, hover descriptions, diagnostics and embedded code regions are fully supported using this approach.
-Liquid syntax contained in JavaScript, TypeScript, CSS/SCSS, JSON and other supported languages are supported by appending a `.liquid` extension suffix to file names (eg: _js.liquid_, css.liquid etc) or alternatively use the vscode [file associations](https://code.visualstudio.com/docs/languages/identifiers) setting.
+Liquid syntax highlighting support within HTML, JSON and Markdown languages are applied using vscode's injection grammar feature.
+Grammar injections allow the native intelliSense capabilities like code completions, hover descriptions, diagnostics and embedded code regions to persist.
+Liquid syntax contained in JavaScript, TypeScript, CSS/SCSS, JSON and other supported languages are supported by appending a `.liquid` extension suffix to file names (eg: _js.liquid_, _css.liquid_ etc) but do not _yet_ provide intellisense capabilities.

+> Alternatively, you can use the vscode [file associations](https://code.visualstudio.com/docs/languages/identifiers).

 <strong>Supported Languages</strong>